Day 36: The kingdom of God will be…given to a people who will produce its fruit

 Jesus passes through the now-peaceful Court of the Gentiles and goes directly to the Court of Israel where the Pharisees (i.e. religious leaders) usually gather.
 Running his hand along the cool marble column as he passes into the courtyard, he takes a deep breath, sets his jaw, and heads towards the group of Pharisees on the other side.

-Jesus leans against a column and tells them a story about a vineyard (Israel) and an owner (God) who has left tenants (Pharisees) in charge of the vineyard.
-When it comes time to collect his portion of the fruit from the vines, the owner sends several servants (Prophets) to bring it back, but the tenants wound and kill the owner’s servants.
+Jesus leans against a column and tells them a story about a vineyard (Israel) and an owner (God) who has left tenants (religious leaders) in charge of the vineyard.
+When it comes time to collect his portion of the fruit from the vines, the owner sends several servants (prophets) to bring it back, but the tenants wound and kill the owner’s servants.
 Finally, the owner sends his son (Jesus) thinking the tenants will respect the son, but instead they kill the son.
 Jesus’ piercing eyes search the crowd.
 “Therefore, when the owner of the vineyard comes, what will he do to those tenants?”

 Looking sternly at each of them, Jesus makes it personal.